-The 12 year tax exemption period commenced in 2007 and will end on 2019.
-Income from sources falling outsides the BOI approved business, is liable to income tax at 28%.
-Companies in the group other than specified above are also liable for income tax at 28%.
+The 12 year tax exemption period commenced in 2007 and ended in 2019 and income tax rate at 10% for 2020 and 2021, thereafter sources falling under the BOI agreement is liable to income tax at 15%.
+Income from sources falling outsides the BOI approved business, is liable to income tax at 24%.
+Companies in the group other than specified above are also liable for income tax at 24%.

-All other operating subsidiaries are liable to pay income tax at 28%.
+All other operating subsidiaries are liable to pay income tax at 24%.